 - You should notify all utilities if you're moving.
 These include phone lines, gas lines, electric lines, etc.

-- Finally, update any subscriptions that deliver services to your house, such as magazine subscriptions and deliveries from Amazon Prime.
+- Update any subscriptions that deliver services to your house, such as magazine subscriptions and deliveries from Amazon Prime.
 Be prepared to pay more than usual due to the increased shipping costs associated with sending products halfway across the country.

 Ten Important Tips For Mail Forwarding